nicolasdiez/my-own-blockchain/README.md

+This project is a miniaturized blockchain model.
+The architecture consist of two types of elements: Nodes and Clients

 # My Own Blockchain

 - Author: nicolas.diez.risueno@gmail.com
 - Project: My Own Blockchain

 Summary:
 - This project is a miniaturized blockchain model created by Nicolas Díez